thredup/rollbar-sourcemap-webpack-plugin/README.md

 - `includeChunks`: *(optional)* An array of chunks for which sourcemaps should be uploaded.
   This should correspond to the names in the webpack config `entry` field.
   If there's only one chunk, it can be a string rather than an array.
-If not supplied, all sourcemaps emitted by webpack will be uploaded.
+If not supplied, all sourcemaps emitted by webpack will be uploaded, including those for unnamed chunks.
 - `silent`: *(optional)* `true | false` If `false`, success messages will be logged to the console for each upload.
    Defaults to `false`.